varmd/wayward/README.md

 Wallpapers are changed from weston.ini.
 See weston.ini documentation - https://www.mankier.com/5/weston.ini#Shell_Section-background-image

 ## Changelog

+1.2.0 - Remove librsvg dependency.
+Reduces memory usage by 10MB.
+May cause issues with some icons.

 1.1.0 - Update to Weston 11.0.
 Remove workspaces as Weston 11 removed them.